Syph-and-VPD-Lab/autoBIGS.cli/README.md

 3. Then, run `autobigs st -h` and familiarize yourself with the parameters needed for sequence typing.

 4. Namely, you should find that you will need to run `autobigs st seq.fasta pubmlst_bordetella_seqdef 3 output.csv`.
-You can optionally include multiple `FASTA` files, and/or `--exact` to only retrieve exact sequence types, and/or `--stop-on-fail` to stop typing if one of your sequences fail to retrieve any type.
+You can optionally include multiple `FASTA` files, and `--stop-on-fail` to stop typing if one of your sequences fail to retrieve any type.

 5. Sit tight, and wait.
 The `output.csv` will contain your results once completed.

+## Versioning

+the autoBIGS project follows [semantic versioning](https://semver.org/) where the three numbers may be interpreted as MAJOR.MINOR.PATCH.

+Note regarding major version 0 ([spec item 4](https://semver.org/#spec-item-4)), the following adaptation of semantic versioning definition is as follows:

+1. Given x.Y.z, Y is only incremented when a backwards incompatible change is made.

+2. Given x.y.Z, Z is only incremented when a backwards compatible change is made.

+Versions of autoBIGS items with a major version number of 0 will introduce numerous changes and patches.
+As such, changes between such versions should be considered highly variable.